siefkenj/prettier-plugin-pegjs/README.md

 # prettier-plugin-pegjs

-A prettier plugin for formatting Pegjs grammars
+A prettier plugin for formatting Pegjs grammars.
+You can try it out online in the [playground](https://siefkenj.github.io/prettier-pegjs-playground/)

 ## Intro